Glazzes/autumn/README.md

 ## Autumn DI container

 ### About this project
-Spring boot is by far the most used Java framework today and something that caught my eye was the dependency injection container and how it "magically" injects the right instances into your classes.
+Spring boot is now days by far the most used Java web framework, and well, something that caught my eye it's how it magically instantiates and injects your classes.

+### Projects goals
-The main goal of this project is to get a decent understanding of how java.lang.reflect package can be used to manipulate bytecode at execution time to create new libraries.
+- Get a decent understanding of how java.lang.reflect package can be used to create Java libraries
+- Build the project solely with what Java's core offers (Done!!!)

 ### Features
 * Field based injection